 may be the answer to the question:

-Who is a Paralegal in Brampton that fights careless driving charges?
+Who is a Paralegal in Hamilton that fights careless driving?

 Who can defend a careless driving charge?

 Who is a Paralegal in Bolton that helps with careless driving cases?

 Who is a Paralegal in Georgetown that defends careless driving charges?